 It’s almost silly to compare Brex to other cards, since it’s so different.
 One thing is for sure — they’ve created an incredibly innovative product that’s unlike anything we’ve seen before.

-There are so many businesses that would benefit from this — those with founders who have bad or no credit in the U.S., though who have businesses where they spend a ton, which other credit card issuers can’t accommodate, and those who would benefit from 60-day payment terms.
+There are so many businesses that would benefit from this — those with founders who have bad or no credit in the U.S., those who have businesses where they spend a ton, which other credit card issuers can’t accommodate, those who would benefit from 60-day payment terms, and those who are looking for a modern corporate card strategy.

 It just happens to be that this card also has the potential to be really lucrative, earning up to 7x points per dollar spent, though that’s dependent on making Brex your exclusive card issuer.